Keenal/RESTful-API-with-HTTP-and-JavaScript/README.md

 # RESTful-API-with-HTTP-and-JavaScript

 ### Description
 This mini project gives you a list of recipes based on your search query.
 It uses the [Recipe Puppy API](http://www.recipepuppy.com/) to retrive the list of recipes.
+This was achieved the taking the course on Coursera.

 ### Deployment
 [Here's](https://keenal.github.io/RESTful-API-with-HTTP-and-JavaScript/) the working project.